-For damage to Helmet shells, other than cosmetic damage such as scratches, abrasions or superficial surface lines/cracks in the aesthetic powder coat finish, that are not repairable in the field, consult with LION TotalCare® for advice on feasibility of Helmet repair.
+For damage to Helmet shells, other than cosmetic damage such as scratches or abrasions that are not repairable in the field, consult with LION TotalCare[®] for advice on feasibility of Helmet repair.
 Also read Section 13 for Retirement Considerations.

 TRADITIONAL-STYLE HELMETS